ABCeylan/My-E-Commerce/README.md

 ### Technical Details
 Language: JavaScript
-Chosen for its versatility, wide use, and compatibility with both front-end and back-end development, which aligns with my academic and professional experience.
+Chosen for its versatility, wide use, and compatibility with both front-end and back-end development, which aligns with my professional experience.

 Front-end: React
 A popular, efficient library with a component-based architecture, providing a smooth user experience and easy code management.
+Also I am using in my professional life.

 Back-end: Express
 A lightweight, flexible framework for Node.js with a large community and well-documented resources, allowing for scalable and maintainable web applications.